South African quarantined in Nigeria tests negative for Ebola

 LAGOS A South African woman who was quarantined overnight in Nigeria as a suspected Ebola case has tested negative for the disease and will be allowed to return home, a U.S. disease expert assisting Nigerian health authorities said on Friday.

-The traveler, who had flown in to Lagos via Morocco on Thursday, was held overnight in an Ebola treatment center for tests after she acknowledged suffering Ebola-like symptoms after working in Guinea and Sierra Leone since April.
+The traveller, who had flown in to Lagos via Morocco on Thursday, was held overnight in an Ebola treatment centre for tests after she acknowledged suffering Ebola-like symptoms after working in Guinea and Sierra Leone since April.

 "She is negative (for Ebola)," said Marty, who is in Lagos assisting Nigeria with its Ebola screening under WHO auspices.

-The traveler, whose identity was not given, would be allowed to return to South Africa on the first available flight, she said.
+The traveller, whose identity was not given, would be allowed to return to South Africa on the first available flight, she said.

 The Ebola test was carried out by Nigerian medics and Dr. Cesar Munoz-Fontela of the Hamburg-based Bernhard Nocht Institute for Tropical Medicine, which has set up testing labs both in Lagos and in the southern oil city of Port Harcourt.